"I am so omniscient, if there were to be two omnisciences, I would be

-- Ajimu in Medaka Box is type 1, although she intentionally makes herself unaware of certain future events to avoid spoilers.
+- Ajimu in Medaka Box is a superhuman with thirteen quadrillion superpowers, including knowledge of absolutely everything.
+Although she intentionally makes herself unaware of certain future events to avoid spoilers.

 - Puella Magi Madoka Magica: As part of her ascension to godhood, Madoka becomes aware of everything that has happened, will happen and can happen.
 This is how she drives witches to extinction and how learns about everything that Homura went through to help her in the Ground Hog Day Loop.